Accountability Research Reports and Abstracts

 Grade-Level Retention

 The Accountability Research Unit in the Division of Research and Analysis publishes annual reports on grade-level retention in Texas public schools.
 Data for the 2010-11 school year and later years are presented in two separate annual reports, which are published sequentially, as the data become available.
 The reports cover grade-level retention by student characteristic and program participation, and grade-level retention and promotion with data on performance of students on the reading and mathematics state assessments.
 Data for the 2009-10 school year and earlier years are presented in a single annual report, with a supplement that presents data on grade-level retention at the district level.
-In 2019-20, the format of the report on grade-level retention rates was changed from a PDF report to an interactive data dashboard.
+In 2019-20, the format of the report on grade-level retention rates was changed from a PDF report to an interactive report.

 2021-22 School Year